aws-samples/sqlservertools/SqlServerAssessmentTool/readme.md

 The tool captures CPU, Memory, IOPS and Throughput utilization based on predefined timeframe and make RDS Suggestion on how to right size on AWS.
 The tool can be run against a single or multiple MS SQL Server instances.

-⚠️ Although this is a non invasive script , make sure you test and run in Dev before you run the script in Prod
+⚠️ Although this is a non-invasive script , make sure you test and run in Dev before you run the script in Prod

 ##License
 This library is licensed under the MIT-0 License.
 See the LICENSE file.